-- Prevent the disclosure of information that is privileged or confidential under Article 7 of Chapter 126 of the North Carolina General Statutes, or not considered a public record within the meaning of Chapter 132 of the General Statutes. - Consult with our attorney to protect attorney-client privilege: - To consider and give instructions concerning a potential or actual claim, administrative procedure, or judicial action for the following cases: - Christopher Soderlund, et al. v.
-North Carolina School of the Arts, et al - UNC School of the Arts and University of North Carolina Tort Claims Affidavits
+- Prevent the disclosure of information that is privileged or confidential under Article 7 of Chapter 126 and § 143-748 of the North Carolina General Statutes, or not considered a public record within the meaning of Chapter 132 of the General Statutes. - Prevent the premature disclosure of an honorary award or scholarship. - Consult with our attorney to protect attorney-client privilege. - Consider the qualifications, competence, performance, or condition of appointment of a public officer or employee or prospective public officer or employee.

 Pursuant to: G.S.
-143-318.11(a)(1) and (3).
+143-318.11(a)(1), (2), (3), and (6).